A Map of All Our Failures

-A Map of All Our Failures is the 11th studio album by English doom metal band My Dying Bride, released on 15 October 2012 via Peaceville Records.
-Limited editions of the album included a bonus track and a DVD featuring a 70-minute documentary, An Evening With the Bride.
-The album cover artwork was by Rhett Podersoo.
+A Map of All Our Failures is the eleventh studio album by English doom metal band My Dying Bride, released on 15 October 2012 via Peaceville Records.
+Limited editions include a bonus track and a DVD featuring a 70-minute documentary, An Evening With the Bride.
+The cover artwork is by Rhett Podersoo.

 Musical style

 Vocalist Aaron Stainthorpe described the album as being similar to the band's previous effort, For Lies I Sire, but said that the music had evolved.
 He described the lyrics as being about religion, passion, love and loss.
 Bassist Lena Abé described the album as being a "new style of writing, done in an old way", and almost having a "live sound" due to the presence of feedback and "raw and rough" elements.
 Guitarist Andrew Craighan described the album as "a controlled demolition of all your hopes".